islam-taha/vimrc/sources_non_forked/YouCompleteMe/README.md

 look at what's available for configuration.
 There are a few interesting options that are conservatively turned off by default that you may want to turn on.

-### Ubuntu Linux x64
+### Linux 64-bit

 These instructions (using `install.py`) are the quickest way to install YouCompleteMe, however they may not work for everyone.
 If the following instructions don't work for you, check out the [full installation guide](#full-installation-guide).

 Make sure you have Vim 7.4.1578 with Python 2 or Python 3 support.
-Ubuntu 16.04 and later have a Vim that's recent enough.
+The Vim package on Fedora 27 and later and the pre-installed Vim on Ubuntu 16.04 and later are recent enough.
 You can see the version of Vim installed by running `vim --version`.
 If the version is too old, you may need to [compile Vim from source][vim-build] (don't worry, it's easy).

 Install YouCompleteMe with [Vundle][].

 **Remember:** YCM is a plugin with a compiled component.
 If you **update** YCM using Vundle and the ycm_core library APIs have changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

-Install development tools and CMake:
+Install development tools, CMake, and Python headers:

+- Fedora 27 and later:

-    sudo apt-get install build-essential cmake
+      sudo dnf install cmake gcc-c++ make python3-devel

-**Note:** On older systems (e.g. Ubuntu 14.04) you may run into compilation issues with `cmake`.
-Therefore, install the following instead:
+- Ubuntu 14.04:

-    sudo apt-get install build-essential cmake3
+      sudo apt install build-essential cmake3 python3-dev

-Make sure you have Python headers installed:
+- Ubuntu 16.04 and later:

-    sudo apt-get install python-dev python3-dev
+      sudo apt install build-essential cmake python3-dev

 Compiling YCM **with** semantic support for C-family languages:

     cd ~/.vim/bundle/YouCompleteMe
-    ./install.py --clang-completer
+    python3 install.py --clang-completer

 Compiling YCM **without** semantic support for C-family languages:

     cd ~/.vim/bundle/YouCompleteMe
-    ./install.py
+    python3 install.py

 The following additional language support options are available:

-- C# support: install [Mono][mono-install-ubuntu] and add `--cs-completer` when calling `./install.py`.
+- C# support: install [Mono][mono-install-linux] and add `--cs-completer` when calling `install.py`.
-- Go support: install [Go][go-install] and add `--go-completer` when calling `./install.py`.
+- Go support: install [Go][go-install] and add `--go-completer` when calling `install.py`.
-- JavaScript and TypeScript support: install [Node.js and npm][npm-install] then install the TypeScript SDK with `npm install -g typescript`.
+- JavaScript and TypeScript support: install [Node.js and npm][npm-install] and add `--ts-completer` when calling `install.py`.
-- Rust support: install [Rust][rust-install] and add `--rust-completer` when calling `./install.py`.
+- Rust support: install [Rust][rust-install] and add `--rust-completer` when calling `install.py`.
 - Java support: install [JDK8 (version 8 required)][jdk-install] and add
-  `--java-completer` when calling `./install.py`.
+  `--java-completer` when calling `install.py`.

 To simply compile with everything enabled, there's a `--all` flag.
 So, to install with all language features, ensure `xbuild`, `go`, `tsserver`, `node`,